Know the Risks: Understanding Prescription Drug Misuse and Abuse

 What constitutes prescription drug misuse and abuse?

-Drug misuse and abuse includes any inappropriate use of pharmaceuticals and use of any intoxicating substance not intended for human ingestion (such as glue or gasoline sniffing.1 Inappropriate use of pharmaceuticals includes taking a prescription medication3:
+Drug misuse and abuse includes any inappropriate use of pharmaceuticals and use of any intoxicating substance not intended for human ingestion (such as glue or gasoline sniffing).1 Inappropriate use of pharmaceuticals includes taking a prescription medication3:

 - Past the prescribed date.
-Be sure to look at prescription labels, attached information sheets, and only take the medication for the period of time prescribed and do not take a prescription that has expired.
+Be sure to look at prescription labels, attached information sheets, and only take the medication for the period of time and condition prescribed and do not take a prescription that has expired.

 - In excess of the prescribed dosing regimen.
 Any variation of the prescribed dose can have serious health impacts.

-- That was prescribed to another individual, such as a shipmate, spouse or friend.
+- That was prescribed to another individual, such as a shipmate, spouse, or friend.

 Any time a Sailor or Marine has a positive urinalysis for a controlled substance for which they do not have a current prescription in their medical record, and no other valid reason can explain the positive urinalysis, they are subject to a violation of the Uniform Code of Military Justice (UCMJ).
-Such a violation may lead to disciplinary action, such as reduction in rate or forfeiture of pay, and will result in Administrative Separation (ADSEP) processing from military service.
+Such a violation may lead to disciplinary action, such as reduction in rate or forfeiture of pay, and will result in ADSEP processing from military service.

 What are the dangers of prescription drug misuse and abuse?

 All medications have potential side effects.
-Healthcare providers recommend prescription medications after a careful analysis of the risks and benefits of taking the medications properly while also factoring in other considerations such as health status, medications already being taken, etc. Additionally, there is clinical oversight by the provider while the individual is taking the medication.
+Health care providers recommend prescription medications after a careful analysis of the risks and benefits of taking the medications properly while also factoring in other considerations such as health status, medications already being taken, etc. Additionally, there is clinical oversight by the provider while the individual is taking the medication.
 Ultimately, however, it is the service member's responsibility to ensure they are taking prescription medicine properly.
 If a sailor misuses prescription drugs, examples of potential risks include 4:

-- Respiratory depression from misusing pain killers, potentially leading to death.
+- Respiratory depression from misusing pain killers, potentially leading to death

-- Withdrawal seizures from inappropriate or inconsistent use of sedatives.
+- Withdrawal seizures from inappropriate or inconsistent use of sedatives

-- Dangerously increased blood pressure from stimulant use.
+- Dangerously increased blood pressure from stimulant use

-- Addiction to the medication.
+- Addiction to the medication

-- Processed for Administrative Separation from military service, including potential dishonorable or other than honorable discharge.1
+- Processed for Administrative Separation from military service, including potential dishonorable or other than honorable discharge1

 The risk for health-related side effects is increased when medication misuse is combined with alcohol consumption.